trifwn/mycourses.ntua.gr-Downloader/README.md

 Script to easily download content and manage local copies of the mycourses.ntua.gr CMS.
 Be sure to share it!!

+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

 # Usage
 ```sh
 $ chmod +x my_get.sh